 Using an Issue identifier within text Comments will automatically link to

-Using an issue identifier in git commit messages will also automatically link the Issue to the commits.
+Using such an issue identifier in git commit messages will also automatically link the Issue to the commits.

 Provide other relevant links, for example GitHub pull requests and Discuss topics.

 Various issue Filters are available via the “Issues : Search” menu.
 For example, the “Added recently” and “Updated recently” filters help to be aware of recent action.

 Create your own filters.
 Use one as a base, then twiddle and Save As.